The Role of Home Appraisals in the Buying Process

 7. Examine the Report Carefully

-Once the appraisal report is finalized, you and your lender must review it.
+Once the appraisal report is finalized, it must be reviewed by you and your lender.
 This review process is essential to ensure that all information about the property is accurate.

 You will want to understand the comparisons made with other homes and how your property stacks up.
 If there are any discrepancies or unfamiliar terms within the report, it’s crucial to ask questions for clarification from your lender or even directly from the appraiser if necessary.